tkenning/dev.na.bambora.com/source/docs/guides/hosted_payment_form/index.md

 Customers can access your payment form using a Querystring API request link.
 The link has two important parts: the **Web Service URL** and a number of **Variable/Value pairs**.

 For the Hosted Payment Form, the URL is: [https://www.beanstream.com/scripts/payment/payment.asp](https://www.beanstream.com/scripts/payment/payment.asp).
-The variable/value pairs are how all customer card and order data is transmitted to our system.
-An example pair is `trnOrderNumber=12345TEST`.
-Seperate multiple variable/value pairs with ampersands (`&`).
+The variables are how all customer card and order data is transmitted to our system.
+An example variable is `trnOrderNumber=12345TEST`.
+Separate multiple variables with ampersands (`&`).
 A full Hosted Payment Form link looks like:

 ```
 https://www.beanstream.com/scripts/payment/payment.asp?merchant_id=123456789&trnAmount=19.99&trnOrderNumber=12345TEST